China–Pakistan Economic Corridor: Other areas of cooperation

 The CPEC announcement encompassed not only infrastructure projects but also areas of cooperation between China and Pakistan.

 Agriculture and aquaculture

 CPEC includes provisions for cooperation in water resource management, livestock, and other agricultural fields.
 The plan encompasses projects such as agricultural information systems, storage and distribution of agricultural equipment, mechanization, demonstration and machinery leasing, and fertilizer production.
 Specifically, it aims to produce 800,000 tons of fertilizer and 100,000 tons of bio-organic fertilizer.
 The framework also includes cooperation in remote sensing (RS) and geographical information systems (GIS), food processing, pre-and post-harvest handling and storage of agricultural produce, and the selection and breeding of new animal breeds and plant varieties, including fisheries and aquaculture.

+Pakistan and China are preparing to sign several MoUs for private-sector joint ventures in agriculture-related sectors following the Pakistan-China Agricultural Investment Conference in Islamabad.
+More than 300 companies from both countries participated, highlighting strong commercial interest, with agriculture designated as a priority area under the second phase of the China–Pakistan Economic Corridor.
+The planned agreements cover 10 sub-sectors, including food processing, livestock, fisheries, farm machinery, logistics, and value-added exports.
+Pakistani officials said reforms, export protocols, and government support aim to attract Chinese investment, while Prime Minister Shehbaz Sharif stated that Pakistan could rapidly transform its agricultural sector through modern technology and closer cooperation with China.